canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+### R1D66

+**Twitter:RD66. #rails #webdevelopment #fullstack #100DaysOfCode

-### R1D64
+### R1D64-65

-**Twitter:RD64.
+**Twitter:RD64-65.
 Working on the i-rock app in full TDD Rails mode.
 Acceptance and Intgegration tests today.
 Working with simple_form and for the first time feeling they are actually simple. :).
 Just 3 hs today, but great feeling to refactor working on a constant rspect green!.Red-Green-Refactor#rails #webdevelopment #fullstack #100DaysOfCode

 ### R1D63